19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 Many kids object to being carried off to be changed, but if you're making it into a party and he's dancing along into his room next to you in celebration, he's actively taking part in the plan, not feeling pushed around.

-12. Ease into it by first diapering his doll or teddy.
+12. Ease into it by first diapering her doll or teddy.

-Let him help.
-Shower admiration on Teddy for how quickly he does his diaper change.
+Let her help.
+Shower admiration on Teddy during his diaper change.
 Then say, "Your turn!
-Are you quick too?"
+Are you ready like Teddy?"

 13. Ask for his help.